lkmill/rek/README.md

 If the `content-type` header is `application/x-www-form-urlencoded`, `URLSearchParams` will be used to convert to a query string (`key=value`).
-The `rek/unfetch` entry uses a very simple shim instead.

 ### HTTP Method Helpers